rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 ### Naming convention

-The use of a naming convention makes it possible to quickly target the contents of a backup file and thus avoid hazardous restorations.
+The use of a naming convention allows one to quickly target the contents of a backup file and thus avoid hazardous restorations.

 * name of the directory;
 * utility used;